ashikashekar/CS-351-Full-Stack-Group-2-Project/README.md

 **Q4b:** How will your group handle situations when a member is not contributing enough?

 **Example:**
-*If there is a disagreement on direction, we will resolve it with a unanimous vote.*
-*If team members do not pull their weight, the team will politely remind them of their duties.*
-*If they continue to not pull their weight, then they will get another warning and a chance to start being more productive.*
+*If there is a disagreement on technical direction or feature implementation, we will first discuss pros and cons as a group.
+If consensus can't be reached, we'll document both options and consult our TA during office hours for guidance.
+For design decisions, we'll use majority vote (3 out of 4).
+Joy, as project lead, will have tie-breaking authority only after thorough discussion.*

+*If team members are not meeting agreed-upon deadlines or contributing their share, we will first check in privately to see if they're facing obstacles (personal issues, technical blockers, workload from other classes).
+We'll offer help and adjust tasks if needed.
+If lack of contribution continues after this check-in, the group will have a meeting to formally remind them of their commitments and set clear expectations for the next sprint.
+If the pattern persists after two warnings, we'll document the situation and bring it to the TA's attention.*

 ---